 Measuring business performance is key to business success.
 Tracking business metrics, also known as key performance indicators (KPIs) is one of the methods for measuring business performance.
 A vital part of tracking the progress of business goals and growth of the business.

-Having a measurable way to track businesses performance can prove how well the business is achieving key business objectives.
+Having a measurable way to track a businesses performance can prove how well the business is achieving key business objectives.
 They can help lower process costs, improve productivity and increase efficiency.

 A Key Performance Indicator also is known as KPI or KPIs is a value used to measure how well a business is achieving its key objectives.
 Using quantifiable data, and sometimes additional qualitative data, each value is linked to a specific business outcome.
 It is this link that differentiates KPIs from metrics, and what makes them ‘key.’

-They can be used across an entire organisation at various levels, and are not just reserved for the strategic managerial positions.
+They can be used across an entire organisation at various levels, and are not just reserved for strategic managerial positions.
 It is worth noting that KPIs are not goals themselves; they are the value by which you measure your goals.

 KPI should be simple, and easy to measure.